python-trio/trio/README.rst

    - Python 3.7 wishlist items:

      - __iterclose__
+     - can we do anything about forgetting-an-await? in retrospect async functions shouldn't implement __call__ I think but probably too late to do anything about that...?
      - possibly Result should actually be builtin?
 I think it would actually really simplify the generator API and implementation. (in particular, unifying send and throw could